coldmanck/UEE2304-Data-Structure/README.md

 # UEE2304-Data-Structure
-Homework of [Data Structure](https://course.nctu.edu.tw/Course/CrsOutline/show.asp?Acy=104&Sem=1&CrsNo=1077&lang=en-us) at NCTU ECE in 2015 fall.
+Homework codes and note of [Data Structure](https://course.nctu.edu.tw/Course/CrsOutline/show.asp?Acy=104&Sem=1&CrsNo=1077&lang=en-us) in NCTU ECE in 2015 fall.

 ## Chapter 1: Basic concepts
 A **data structure** is an aggregation of atomic and composite data into a set with defined relationships.
 A **abstract data type** is a data declaration packaged together with the operations that are meaningful for the data tyoe.